perusio/drupal-with-nginx/README.md

    a wildcard expression.
 See [this](http://nginx.org/en/docs/http/server_names.html) to delve deeper into the multiple ways to define server names.

+   This is the most **simple** multisite setup.
+You can have different vhosts.
+I find that it sorts of defeats the purpose to have to deal with different vhosts for a multisite.
+You get all the advantages of a set of separate sites in terms of web server configuration, while getting no advantage in terms of code separation.

+   As very wise man once said: everyhting in life is a matter of taste.
+I don't like multisite.
+It's something that might be handy for dealing with small sites, but quickly becomes unmaintanable with large sites.
+Code separation is a good thing.
+You've been warned.

 ## Nginx as a Reverse Proxy: Proxying to Apache for PHP